-The computer company has been able to keep its domain name — after battling in the courts with Nissan Motor for 15 years.
+The computer company has been able to keep its domain name — after battling in court with Nissan Motor for 15 years.
 If Nissan Motor had registered the domain name first, it would not have suffered this embarrassing legal and public relations loss and would have been eligible for copyright statutory damages.

 Trademark / Domain Name Registration: How it Protects Your Brand

 Preventing domain name trademark infringement protects your organization’s reputation and eliminates public confusion.
 Your organization should therefore register all trademark / domain names associated with its brand as early as possible.

 Other companies may take domain names like yours in good faith (due to having a similar name).
 Others could take it in bad faith in cybersquatting cases (i.e., intentionally taking a similar domain to sell it to you or generating revenue based on your organization’s reputation).

 To avoid the possibility of domain name trademark infringement, your organization should register as many domain names as possible that comprise the permutations of your organization’s name.

 How Many Trademark / Domain Names Should I Register?